Maccabi Tel Aviv F.C.: 2000s

-With a particularly attacking style of football promoted by head coach Nir Klinger, the second millennium got off to a very good start for Maccabi Tel Aviv, who won two consecutive coveted State Cups.
-The first came in the 2000–01 season, one that saw Maccabi finish just fourth in the table but with the highest number of goals of any club in the Israeli Premier League, 71.
-Particularly memorable was Maccabi's 7–0 demolition of Beitar Jerusalem towards the end of the season and the jaw-dropping total of 10 goals to just one reply against Hapoel Rishon Lezion in January of that same year.
-It was that exceptional attacking prowess that resulted in Maccabi's receiving the State Cup from the country's president after a 3–0 victory over Maccabi Petah Tikva in the final.
+Maccabi Tel Aviv won the State Cup in the 2000–01 and 2001–02 seasons under head coach Nir Klinger.
+In the 2000–01 season, the club finished fourth in the Israeli Premier League and scored 71 goals.
+Results from that season included a 7–0 win against Beitar Jerusalem and a 10–1 win against Hapoel Rishon LeZion in January.
+The team won the State Cup final 3–0 against Maccabi Petah Tikva.

 The following season will largely be remembered for the tragic event that occurred on 26 January 2002 during a match against Beitar Jerusalem.
 Without a preceding incident, Maccabi defender Meni Levi suddenly collapsed in the middle of the pitch, picked himself up and then collapsed again.
 He received treatment on the pitch for quite a long time before being rushed to a hospital.
 The game, in the meantime, was not resumed.
 For a number of years Levi received treatment at the rehabilitation facility Beit Levinstein in Ra'anana but unfortunately was unable to recover and was returned to his family.
 Subsequently, the club decided to retire Levi's number twelve jersey entirely.
 As the year progressed the team succeeded in recovering from this tragic incident and ended the season with their second State Cup title in as many years.
 In the final, Maccabi Tel Aviv won a penalty shoot-out against that season's champion, Maccabi Haifa, after extra time saw the two sides locked in a goalless draw.